frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

    ...

 An adapter is a service that is triggered by a receiver and executes a pipeline in response.
 The ``<Receiver>`` tag defines the receiver, while the ``<Pipeline>`` tag defines the pipeline.
 You encountered adapters and receivers in the previous section on the Adapter Status webpage.
-This webpage shows their names and their state (e.g. started, stopped, error).
+That webpage shows their names and their state (e.g. started, stopped, error).

 Receiver
 --------